CrConstantin/private-briefcase/trunk/readme.txt

  * In order to access Private-Briefcase classe, all you have to do is :
    "import briefcase ; b = briefcase.Briefcase()".
  * Alternatively, you can use command line to add, remove, rename or copy files from briefcase.
- * A LOT of time was spent to document all modules, classes and functions in Private-Briefcase, so enjoy.
+ * A lot of time was spent to document all modules, classes and functions in Private-Briefcase, so enjoy.
  * Note : Private-Briefcase was created on a Windows XP machine, so there might be some incompatibilities with other OS.
 Please let me know if you find any.